rkaysen63/World_Weather_Analysis/README.md

             except (IndexError):
                print("Hotel not found... skipping.")

-    The hotel_df is checked and found to be clean.
+    The hotel_df was checked and found to be clean.
 In other words, none of the rows were missing hotels.
 The "clean" DataFrame, `clean_hotel_df = hotel_df` was then exported to an output file, "WeatherPy_vacation.csv" for use later to develop the Travel Itinerary Map.

-* From `clean_hotel_df`, a Customer Travel Destinations Map was created that includes markers with an information box pop-up that provides the hotel name, city, country, current weather and maximum temperature information.
+* From the `clean_hotel_df`, a *Customer Travel Destinations Map* was created that includes markers with an information box that opens when selected that provides the hotel name, city, country, current weather and maximum temperature information.

         info_box_template = """
         <dl>